 Limit its access to your shoes

 In addition to the above, it would also help to limit its access to your shoes.
-Perhaps, you could put the clothes into a basket that you keep out of reach.
+Perhaps, you could put the shoes into a basket that you keep out of reach.

 Redirect its focus